pdogg/DEFCON22_HF_Steganography/README.md

 DEFCON22_HF_Steganography
 =========================

-pdogg and thedukezip DEF CON 22 presentation materials
+ presentation materials from pdogg and thedukezip's DEF CON 22 talk on Steganography in Commonly Used HF Radio Protocols